Ketansuhaas/mypage/_pages/about.md

   - Modified denoising process in latent diffusion models for text-alignment in complex scenes
   - Inspired by how humans create mental images and how human artists break down the painting process

+- **Second AFA paper**
+  - Dynamic imputation for maximizing mutual information for dynamic feature selection (Paper under review)
+  - Proposes a new generative imputation based approach for improving feature selection in AFA frameworks.